-COM 222 - Intercultural Communication......(3:3:0) An introduction to the knowledge and skills required for effective interpersonal communication with diverse populations.
+COM 222 - Intercultural Communication......(3:3:0)

+An introduction to the knowledge and skills required for effective interpersonal communication with diverse populations.
 Communication models, barriers to effective communication and techniques for overcoming communication barriers will be discussed.
 Special emphasis is placed on communicating with members of various cultures in a helping environment.
-Prerequisites: (Test score or ENG 121 or ENG 125) and (Test score or RDG 120) and PSY 121 and (POL 111 or SOC 111).
+Prerequisites: (Test score or ENG 121 or ENG 125)

+and (Test score or RDG 120) and PSY 121 and (POL 111 or SOC 111).

-COM 240 - Mass Media Law.....(3:3:0) A course designed to acquaint students with ethical responsibilities and libelous aspects of reporting as illustrated in historic court cases and libelous aspects of reporting as illustrated in historic court cases and to apply legal and ethical principles to news activities.
-It includes a study of Delaware's Freedom of Information Act, privacy, libel and the First Amendment.
-Prerequisites: COM 140 and COM 150 COM 242 - Newswriting II......(3:3:0) This in-depth study of writing, includes a study of the current techniques, problems and responsibilities of writing and the application of these principles to assigned stories.
-Students also write for the school publication.
-Prerequisites: COM 140 and (Test score or ENG 121 or ENG 125).
+COM 240 - Mass Media Law.....(3:3:0)

+A course designed to acquaint students with technical responsibilities and libelous aspects of reporting as illustrated in historic court cases and to apply legal and ethical principles to current news stories.
+Includes a study of Delaware's Freedom of Information Act.
+Prerequisites: COM 140

+COM 242 - Newswriting II.....(3:3:0)

+An in-depth study of writing, including magazine writing.
+Includes a study of the current techniques, problems and responsibilities of writing sports, features, editorials, reviews, and columns.
+Prerequisites: COM 140 and ENG 121

-COM 246 - Introduction to Film......(4:3:2) This class will review the technical structure of film and all its components - cinematography, sound, lighting, casting, storyboarding and scriptwriting, while also allowing students to share their own personal ovservations of film and its impact on their lives.
+COM 246 - Introduction to Film.....
+(4:3:2)

+This class will review the technical structure of film and all its components - cinematography, sound, lighting, casting, storyboarding and scriptwriting, while also allowing students to share their own personal ovservations of film and its impact on their lives.
 Prerequisites: Test score or ENG 121 or ENG 125.